 In 2018, Allegheny County, PA had a population of 1.22M people with a median age of 40.5 and a median household income of $59,899.
 Between 2017 and 2018 the population of Allegheny County, PA declined from 1.22M to 1.22M, a -0.376% decrease and its median household income grew from $58,625 to $59,899, a 2.17% increase.

-The median property value in Allegheny County, PA is $163,300, and the homeownership rate is 65.1%.
-Most people in Allegheny County, PA commute by Drove Alone, and the average commute time is 25.3 minutes.
-The average car ownership in Allegheny County, PA is 2 cars per household.
+In 2018, the median property value in Allegheny County, PA was $163,300, and the homeownership rate was 65.1%.
+Most people in Allegheny County, PA drove alone to work, and the average commute time was 25.3 minutes.
+The average car ownership in Allegheny County, PA was 2 cars per household.